Live Riverside County Listings

 The owner is still on title — but the mortgage exceeds market value.

-Because the lender has to approve any accepted offer (and sometimes a second-lien holder too), short sales run on a longer clock than regular Riverside County home sales.
+Because the lender has to approve any accepted offer (and sometimes a second-lien holder or PACE lien administrator too), short sales run on a longer clock than regular Riverside County home sales.
 Sixty to a hundred and eighty days from accepted offer to closing is typical, and some go longer.
 Patient buyers who understand this trade the wait for a real discount.

 Seller